bigliuliu/profile/README.md

 1. Clone the repository
 2. Install dependencies using `npm install`
-3. Run the development server using `npm run server`
+3. Run the development server using `VScode extension 'Live Server'`

 ## Author